Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 18 Agustus 2025 17.35.38 UTC
+- WIB: Senin, 18 Agustus 2025 18.25.55 UTC
-- WITA: Senin, 18 Agustus 2025 18.35.38 UTC
+- WITA: Senin, 18 Agustus 2025 19.25.55 UTC
-- WIT: Senin, 18 Agustus 2025 19.35.38 UTC
+- WIT: Senin, 18 Agustus 2025 20.25.55 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: motivational
+Kategori: inspirational